 The Rincon Band of Luiseno Indians, Federated Indians of Graton Rancheria and Wilton Rancheria are the three tribes behind the initiative.

-It also includes brick-and-mortar sports betting limited to tribal casinos, possibly putting it in conflict with the tribal measure already qualified for the ballot.
+It also includes brick-and-mortar sports betting limited to tribal casinos, possibly putting it in conflict with the qualified tribal measure.
 Like that proposal, it adds craps and roulette to the games allowed at tribal casinos.

 Details of California tribal mobile sports betting initiative

 Here are some of the key provisions of the proposed initiative:

 - Following the model established by the Seminole Tribe in Florida, all mobile servers must be located on tribal lands.
 The legality of this provision under the Indian Gaming Regulatory Act is being tested in court.

 - The initiative includes a template compact amendment for tribes to participate in sports betting.
 Tribes can choose to pursue their own negotiations with the state.

 - The template compact amendment provides 10% of adjusted sports wagering gross gaming revenue to the state to combat homelessness and mental illness.
 The operator initiative earmarks sports betting revenue to the same two issues.

 - Another 10% of adjusted sports wagering gross gaming revenue is set aside for non-gaming and limited-gaming tribes, as is consistent with current compacts.

 - Permits wagering on professional, college and amateur athletic events.